MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

  - **Demo 15: Package API and Deploy it to local IIS and expose to public.**

-    In this demo you will learn and understand how package the API application to local IIS web server then making the local machine accessible from outside the network.
-Also, you will learn how to make the IIS web server understanding the API App through downloading and installing ASP.NET Core Hosting Bundle, and how to use the port forwarding through your ISP router to make the local machine accessible to the public
+    In this demo you will learn and understand how to package the API app to local IIS web server then port forwarding to make the local machine accessible from outside the network.

+    Also, you will learn how to make the IIS web server read (understand) the API App through downloading and installing ASP.NET Core Hosting Bundle, and how to use the port forwarding through your ISP router to make the local machine accessible to the public.

  - **Demo 16: Intro to nuget package management.**

     In this demo you will learn an essential tool for any modern development.The Microsoft-supported mechanism for sharing code is NuGet, which defines how packages       for.NET are created, hosted, and consumed, and provides the tools for each of those roles.

  - **Demo 17: Package the class library and publish it to nuget package.**

     In this demo you will learn and understand a mechanism through which developers can create, share, and consume useful code.

     Also, you will learn how the code is bundled into "packages" that contain compiled code (as DLLs) along with other content needed in the projects that consume these packages.

  - **Demo 18: Replace the class library in the API with the nuget package library.**